Matthew-Berthoud/flappy-bird-ai-workshop/README.md

 ```
 py --version
 ```
-If this shows a version number, skip to the `pip` section.
+If this shows a version number at or above 3.7, skip to the `pip` section.
 If not, you need to install python.
-Follow the instructions at [this link](https://www.python.org/downloads/).
+Follow the instructions at [this link](https://www.python.org/downloads/) to download an up to date version of python.
 When you've finished downloading, you should be able to exit your terminal window, open a new one, and retry `python --version`.
 If it still doesn't work call one of us over.

 ### Install `pip`
 Python's package manager is called `pip`, or Python Install Package.
 It allows you to essentially install code that other people wrote in order to make your code do more cool stuff.